Povilas Plechavičius: World War I

-During World War I, he fought in the 5th Cavalry Regiment of the Imperial Russian Army against the German Empire, Austria-Hungary, and the Ottoman Empire.
+During World War I, he fought in the 5th Cavalry Regiment (part of the 5th Cavalry Division) of the Imperial Russian Army against the German Empire, Austria-Hungary, and the Ottoman Empire.
 During the war, he was wounded.
 The first time he was wounded was in the fights near Šiauliai.
 Some sources give the number of his wounds as three, but his biography claims that he was wounded as many as 29 times during the war.
 In one case, he was unconscious for three days after receiving an injury.

 Russian Revolution in 1917

 In October 1917, the Bolshevik coup began and the Russian army fell apart, including in the Caucasus where the Plechavičius brothers were involved in the campaign against the Ottoman army.

-While in southern Russia during the Russian Revolution, Plechavičius also fought against the Bolsheviks.
-On news of the outbreak of the Lithuanian–Soviet War, both brothers Povilas and Aleksandras left their regiments for Samogitia.
+While in southern Russia during the Russian Revolution, Plechavičius also fought against the Bolsheviks (perhaps as part of the Volunteer Army).
+As soon as possible after Lithuania declared its independence, both brothers Povilas and Aleksandras left their regiments for Samogitia in early 1918.
 The Plechavičiai brothers used this opportunity to return home to Lithuania.